Vinyl vs. Hardwood Flooring: Ideal Flooring For Coastal Living

 Aesthetics

 On the other hand, vinyl planks are designed to mimic the look of hardwood, including luxury species like mahogany or teak.
 With advances in printing and texturing technology, high-quality vinyl can be very convincing, making it hard to distinguish from real wood upon close inspection.
-This allows vinyl to offer a wood-like aesthetic at a more affordable price point.
+This allows vinyl to offer a wood-like aesthetic at a more affordable price point and can easily pair with existing coutertops or cabinets.

 Beyond just the visual appeal, there are also some tactile differences between hardwood and vinyl.
 Hardwood floors can have a louder, more creaky feel underfoot, especially as the wood ages.
 Vinyl flooring, in contrast, generally has a softer, more sound-absorbing feel.
 This can be an important consideration for homeowners who value a quiet, cushioned walking surface.